haxtheweb/edtechjoker/glossary.md

 ## Docker
-<sub> Docker is a platform that allows to build, test, and deploy applications.
+Docker is a platform that allows to build, test, and deploy applications.
 It uses virtualized environments called containers; containters are packages of software that are able to run in any environment, meaning they can run in different types of hardware and OS'.
-This makes the development process much more efficient. </sub>
+This makes the development process much more efficient.
 ## Vagrant